OvermindDL1/overminddl1.github.io/posts/programming-language-differences-compilation.rst

     return 0;
   }

-Even if a language is strongly typed does not mean that it has the overhead of having to statically type its bindings/variables in all cases, for example you can use the ``auto`` keyword in C++, and even in some languages, such as OCaml, yours program can be entirely strongly typed but with no declarations needed at all, such as this:
+Even if a language is strongly typed does not mean that it has the overhead of having to statically type its bindings/variables in all cases, for example you can use the ``auto`` keyword in C++, and even in some languages, such as OCaml, your program can be entirely strongly typed but with no declarations needed at all, such as this:

 .. klipse:: eval-ocaml